timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/)
 format.

-Things are a bit more tricky if you only want run a container on a subset of the instances.
+Things are a bit trickier if you only want to run a container on a subset of the instances.
 You would typically do this with a scheduler like [fleet](https://coreos.com/docs/launching-containers/launching/launching-containers-fleet/)